 TRAFFORD m English (Rare)

-From a surname which was derived from a place name meaning "fishtrap ford" in Old English.
+From a surname that was derived from a place name meaning "fish-trap ford"

 TRAVIS m English

 ).
 It was used in America in honour of William Travis (1809-1836), the commander of the Texan forces at the Battle of the Alamo.

 From a surname that originally denoted someone who lived by the River Trent